waste-of-kindergarten/xpython37-v0.1/python/Doc/library/subprocess.rst

       with Popen(["ifconfig"], stdout=PIPE) as proc:
           log.write(proc.stdout.read())

-   .. audit-event:: subprocess.Popen executable,args,cwd,env subprocess.Popen

-      Popen and the other functions in this module that use it raise an :ref:`auditing event <auditing>` ``subprocess.Popen`` with arguments
-      ``executable``, ``args``, ``cwd``, and ``env``.
-The value for ``args`` may be a single string or a list of strings, depending on platform.

    .. versionchanged:: 3.2
       Added context manager support.

    .. versionchanged:: 3.6
       Popen destructor now emits a :exc:`ResourceWarning` warning if the child process is still running.

-   .. versionchanged:: 3.8
-      Popen can use :func:`os.posix_spawn` in some cases for better performance.
-On Windows Subsystem for Linux and QEMU User Emulation, Popen constructor using :func:`os.posix_spawn` no longer raise an exception on errors like missing program, but the child process fails with a non-zero :attr:`~Popen.returncode`.

 Exceptions